Blood Orange Margarita

 Can I use agave syrup instead of simple syrup?

-If you want to give your Blood Orange Margarita a more traditional Mexican twist, swap out the simple syrup for agave syrup.
+If you want to give your drink a more traditional Mexican twist, swap out the simple syrup for agave syrup.
 Agave syrup has a more neutral sweetness than simple syrup and enhances the flavor of the tequila.
 It’s also a great option if you prefer a less processed sweetener.
 Just be sure to use a light agave syrup to keep the balance right in the drink.

 • Paloma: Another Mexican classic, made with tequila and grapefruit soda.
 It’s simple, fresh, and full of zesty flavor.

 • Negroni: A beloved Italian cocktail made with equal parts gin, Campari, and sweet vermouth.
-It’s perfect if you want to explore more drinks with Campari.

 FREQUENTLY ASKED QUESTIONS